DavidBindloss/test.sh/README.md

 ```

 #### Examples
-You can run and explore the `examples.sh`
+You can run and explore the `examples.sh` file to get an idea of some of the ways you can use test.sh

 [![FOSSA Status](https://app.fossa.io/api/projects/git%2Bgithub.com%2FDavidBindloss%2Ftest.sh.svg?type=large)](https://app.fossa.io/projects/git%2Bgithub.com%2FDavidBindloss%2Ftest.sh?ref=badge_large)